cloudnativelabs/kube-router/Documentation/generic.md

 This runs kube-router with pod/service networking and the network policy firewall.
 The service proxy is disabled.
 Don't forget to update the cluster CIDR and apiserver addresses to match your cluster.

-Without service proxy, kube-router will use in-cluster configuration to access APIserver through the cluster ip

     kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/generic-kuberouter.yaml

+When service proxy is disabled kube-router will use in-cluster configuration to access APIserver through the cluster-ip.